stephmarie17/100-days-of-code/log.md

 **Today's Progress:** I worked on an activity from my in-person coding bootcamp that we didn't get to in class, which was to use node.js to create an html file generated with information from user prompts.

 **Thoughts:** This project actually really helped me feel more comfortable with node and gain a better understanding of how I should approach a similar project I'm working on for a homework assignment.

+### Day 16: November, 18, 2019
+#### More node.js, big surprise

+**Today's Progress:** Today I played with selecting some different packages on npm, reading through their documentation, and implementing them on node.js.

+**Thoughts:** Really excited to dive into Express so that all of the work I've been doing with node will be more functional for real applications.